scottmconway/gotify-handler/README.md

 ```

 `alert_on_log_level` defaults to `logging.WARNING`, but can be set to any value to make log events trigger notifications on gotify.
 If the log level is below this value, records are sent to gotify with a priority value of 0.
 Else, records are sent with a priority value of 5.

+`extras` may optionally be set to a dictionary with the contents of [Message Extras](https://gotify.net/docs/msgextras#clientnotification) that you wish to pass along with all log messages.